The Best Time to Buy Plane Tickets Is 70 Days in Advance, Study Says

 When Is the Best Time to Buy Plane Tickets?

-The sweet spot for travelers to snag the best deals on airfare is between 21 and 127 days — that’s three weeks to four months — before their departure date, according to a recent CheapAir study of nearly a billion domestic flights.
+The sweet spot to snag the best deals on airfare is between 46 and 164 days — that’s 1½ to 5½ months — before your departure date, according to a recent CheapAir study of nearly a billion domestic flights.

-If you really want to nail down the cheapest day to travel, CheapAir found that travelers who bought their plane tickets an average of 76 days (about two-and-a-half months) in advance of their flight scored the lowest price.
-The lowest fare on average was found to be $261.34.
+If you really want to nail down the cheapest day to travel, CheapAir found that travelers who bought their plane tickets an average of 70 days (about 2½ months) in advance of their flight scored the lowest price.

-Booking one to two weeks from your departure date can cost $90 more on average.
-Waiting until the week of your trip might cost you about $150 more.
+Booking one to two weeks from your departure date can cost about $65 more on average.
+Waiting until the week of your trip might cost you about $125 more.

 While planning ahead is best, you can get penalized for buying airfare too early.
-Booking several months in advance may result in a better selection of seats and better opportunity to snag a specific flight time, but you’ll pay about $15 more on average if you purchase between 128 to 202 days (about four to six-and-a-half months) in advance.
+For example, booking six to 10 months in advance may result in a better selection of seats and better opportunity to snag a specific flight time, but you’ll pay more on average than if you wait until 5½ months in advance.

 No matter the time of year, flying out on Tuesdays or Wednesdays will usually result in better deals.
 Avoid Sundays, which tend to be the most expensive day of the week for flights.

 Why Do Airline Ticket Prices Fluctuate Throughout the Year?